Colorado drug possession, sales and manufacturing

 That's where we come in.
-Our compassionate Colorado criminal defense lawyers are some of the most knowledgeable and best drug lawyers in Colorado.
+Our Denver Colorado criminal defense lawyers are some of the most knowledgeable and best drug lawyers in Colorado.

 If you have been arrested on Colorado drug possession, manufacturing or sales charges, we invite you to contact us for a free consultation.

 We know that innocent people are often arrested on Colorado drug offenses, or hit with more serious charges than their offense warrants.
 Or maybe you just made a mistake – and what you need is treatment, not jail.

 Our knowledge of the local courts and the prosecutors with the Denver District Attorney and Jefferson County District Attorney give us a leg up when it comes to defending a Denver drug case.
 Often we are able to convince the prosecutor that everyone would be better served if our client received Colorado drug diversion (treatment) instead of jail time.

 Colorado has many alternatives to jail time for drug offenders, including specialized drug courts, Veterans Treatment Courts and deferred sentencing for people who plead guilty to Colorado drug offenses.

 Your well-being matters to us